 Each stock option award provides the opportunity in the future to purchase Empire common shares at the market price of our common stock on the date the award is granted (the strike price).
-The options generally become exercisable in equal amounts over a three-year vesting period or over one-year for options awarded to the Board of Directors of the Company.
+The options generally become exercisable in equal amounts over a three-year vesting period or over one-year for options awarded to the Board of Directors of the Company; however, certain options become exercisable only if certain performance criteria are met.
 Stock options have no financial statement effect on the date they are granted but rather are reflected over time through recording stock-based compensation expense.
 The stock-based compensation expense is based on the estimated fair value of the awards expected to vest, and that amount is amortized as compensation expense on a straight-line basis over the respective vesting period and is net of forfeitures, as incurred.

 The estimated fair value of an option is calculated using a Black-Scholes option valuation model with the following assumption inputs: dividend yield, expected annual volatility, risk free interest rate and an expected life of the option.
-The following table summarizes the weighted average fair value and assumptions for 2023 and 2022.
+The following table summarizes the weighted-average fair value and assumptions:

-2023 2022
+2 2024 , 2023

-Weighted average grant-date fair value of stock options \$ 4.52 \$ 4.55
+Weighted-average grant-date fair value of stock options \$ 3.25 \$ 4.52

 Stock Options Valuation Assumptions:

-Risk-free interest rate 3.9% 1.6%
+Risk-free interest rate 4.5% 3.9%

 Dividend yield 0.0% 0.0%

-Expected volatility 64.9% 56.0%
+Expected volatility 73.9% 64.9%

-Expected option life (in years) 2.88 2.99
+Expected option life (in years) 5.00 2.88

 Other pricing model inputs:

-Weighted average grant-date market prices of Empire stock (strike price) \$ 10.07 \$ 11.80
+Weighted average grant-date market prices of Empire stock (strike price) \$ 5.12 \$ 10.07

-For the year ended December 31, 2023 and 2022, approximately \$874,000 and \$1,458,000 of compensation expense related to stock options was recognized.
-At December 31, 2023, approximately \$1,546,000 of unrecognized compensation expense remained and will be recognized on a straight-line basis depending on the service period of each grant.
+For the years ended December 31, 2024 and 2023, approximately \$1.1 million and \$0.9 million of compensation expense related to stock options was recognized.
+At December 31, 2024, approximately \$1.0 million of unrecognized compensation expense remained and will be recognized on a straight-line basis depending on the service period of each grant.